tstolarczyk/SoHAPPy/docs/production.rst

 In this strict case, the dates and positions will not be recomputed since they already exist (even if a start year and a number of years would be given).
 `skygen` will generate the visibility for the default `strictmoonveto` conditions.
-Moreover, since no source range was given only the first source is processed.
 It correspond to the explicit command line:

-``skygen.py --year1 9999 --nyears 1 --first 1 --Nsrc 7 --version default --days 3.0 d --visibility strictmoonveto --config data/config_ref.yaml --output skygen_vis --seed 2022 --nodebug --notrigger --noposition  ``
+``skygen.py --year1 9999 --nyears 1 --first 1 --Nsrc 7 --version default --days 3.0 d --visibility strictmoonveto --config data/config_ref.yaml --output skygen_vis --seed 2022 --nodebug --notrigger --noposition``

 The `DP` file contain the original information contained in the source file.
 The visibility file contains the computed visibility.